Top 10 Most Famous Scientists

 1Isaac Newton

-Isaac Newton: Isaac Newton (1643–1727) revolutionized physics and mathematics with his laws of motion and universal gravitation, published in Principia Mathematica (1687).
-He demonstrated that the same forces govern celestial and terrestrial motion, unifying heaven and ...
+Isaac Newton (1643–1727) revolutionized physics and mathematics with his laws of motion and universal gravitation, published in Principia Mathematica (1687).
+He demonstrated that the same forces govern celestial and terrestrial motion, unifying heaven and Earth under one ...
 Show More

 2Albert Einstein

-Albert Einstein: Albert Einstein (1879–1955) redefined physics with his theories of special and general relativity, fundamentally altering concepts of space, time, mass, and energy.
-His famous equation E=mc² revealed the equivalence of mass and energy, paving the way for ...
+Albert Einstein (1879–1955) redefined physics with his theories of special and general relativity, fundamentally altering concepts of space, time, mass, and energy.
+His famous equation E=mc² revealed the equivalence of mass and energy, paving the way for nuclear energy. ...
 Show More

 + Comment+ Vote ( 1 )